Kemppis3/System-event-monitor/README.md

 The benefits of this are that we learn the possible directories and files the attackers / attack scripts may try to access, and protect the actual servers with non dummy information better.

+NOTE!
+I don't recommend you to do it this way

 ![Setup Diagram](./pictures/setup_diagram.png)

 Deamon (watcher) runs on the backround on the VM, monitoring the set target(s).
 After monitoring is stopped with a signal, the program connects to the external server via SSH, and sends the logfile to desired directory on the server.